-

 Man is an old name for the non-Chinese peoples who lived and still live in the southern regions like Yunnan.

 Manzhuang is one of the "Six Great Tea Mountains of Yunnan" (六大茶山, liùdà cháshān).
-Other mountains that are part of the "Luida Chashan" are Yiban (倚邦, yǐbāng), Manzhi (莽枝, mǎngzhī), Yule (攸乐, yōulè), also known as Jin'o (基诺, jīnuò), Geden (革登, gédēng), Yiwu (易武, yìwǔ).
+Other mountains included in the "Luida Chashan" are Yiban (倚邦, yǐbāng), Manzhi (莽枝, mǎngzhī), Yule (攸乐, yōulè), also known as Jin'o (基诺, jīnuò), Geden (革登, gédēng), and Yiwu (易武, yìwǔ).

 |